NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters." Ch 20: Is God our Vending machine?

 “Does that mean Satan has redeeming qualities?” asked Mary.

 “No,” God stressed.
 “Satan has no redeeming qualities.
-He delegates the vilest of tasks but is still guilty vicariously, thru aiding and abetting.
+He delegates the vilest of tasks but is still guilty vicariously.
 He and Moloch have child abusers convinced that my littlest ones are the source of adrenochrome.”

 “Adrenochrome?
 I’m a business major, remember?”
 Mary knew God knew this.

 “It’s an adrenaline derivative, the drug of choice for global elites craving immortality.
 It's from pediatric blood.
 The refined drug is extracted from the pituitary gland of live, tortured children and immediately consumed or sold on the black market.
 Tissue ingestion is common too.
-Allegedly, it is more potent if the cells are living.
-Hollywood discusses its benefits in some of these movies and books.
+Allegedly, it is more potent if the cells are ingested living.
+Hollywood discusses its benefits in contemporary movies and books.
 They aren't even hiding it."

 Mary shuddered, as her face grew whiter.
-God continued, “three things.
-First, their theories are irrational.
-Ingesting live tissue or blood to obtain immortality is irrational.
-I designed stomach acid to befit a specific environment, to disrupt living cell membranes.
+God continued, “four things.
+First, ingesting live tissue or blood to obtain immortality is irrational.
+I designed stomach acid to befit a specific environment, to disrupt cell membranes which initiates the digestion process.

 "If they asked sincerely, You would forgive them?"
 God nodded.
 This was a lot.
 “How do You check Satan?” asked Mary, changing the subject.